Tyrn/wei/the-insider-en.typ

 and  I will hang  another one.
 Take this  into account  when  you  plan your investments."

-     And he  ran up jumping over three stairs at a time - however, they were quite low.
+     And he  ran up jumping over three stairs at a time---however, they were quite low.

      Still  airborne  on his  way to Assalah, Bemish spent  an  hour  giving